 Earlier this week, Action For India organized, AFI’s 6th Annual Forum in Delhi.
 Helper4U was chosen as one of the Top 100 Social enterprises working in providing better livelihood options, to the Bottom of the economic pyramid.
 It was one of the most engaging, down to earth conferences I have attended.

 A few very interesting takeaways, not necessarily linked to the Social Enterprise Ecosystem:

-Lack of clothes can be a big deterrent in life and have far reaching effect.
-Imagine the difference in confidence of a child with and without proper clothes.
+Lack of clothes can be a big deterrent in life and have far-reaching effects.
+Imagine the difference in the confidence of a child with and without proper clothes.
 So, should we first aim for Free Education or for Proper Clothing for all?

 Technology can be used not only to help do things better, but also to save yourself from useless critics as it provides total transparency.
 This is one reason for the bureaucrats turning to technology!